 Standing seam metal roofs are made up of interlocking metal panels that are placed vertically from the ridge (top) of the roof downward (to the eave).
 The interlocking design creates a unique pattern.
 The most commonly used metal for standing seam systems is galvanized steel.
 Standing seam metal roofs are extremely durable, puncture resistant, and can usually withstand hurricane winds.

 Corrugated Metal Roofs

 Corrugated metal roofing is comprised of corrugated or rippled sheets of metal.
-Like all types of metal roofing, corrugated metal is extremely durable.
-Corrugated metal roofs can withstand extreme weather conditions such as hail, heat, snow, storms and even hurricanes, as they are able to contract and expand with heat and cold.
-Metal roofs are strong enough to hold heavy amounts of snow and will not fade or peel in the sun.
-Other roof types, such as asphalt-shingled roofs, can be damaged and faded by the sun.
+Like all types of metal roofing, corrugated metal roofs are extremely durable and can withstand extreme weather such as hail, heat, snow, storms and even hurricanes, because they're able to contract and expand with heat and cold.
+Metal roofs are strong enough to hold heavy amounts of snow and won't fade or peel in the sun -- unlike other roof types, such as asphalt-shingled roofs.
 Corrugated metal roofing is lightweight, which makes installing it a simple process.
 Most metal roofs take a number of days to complete installation.
 Corrugated metal roofs take less time because they are lightweight and easy to handle.

 Need help with your project?
 Call us(866) 441-6648